-US LLCs and C-Corps can offer many tax advantages to non-US persons.
-But, setting up your entity, filing taxes, and running a business can be complicated.
-If not managed and structured correctly non-US owners could accidentally incur unnecessary taxes and penalties.
+An LLC and C-Corporation in the United States can offer many tax advantages to non-US persons.
+Correctly setting up your entity and filing taxes in the US can be complicated.
+If not done correctly, non-US owners could accidentally incur unnecessary taxes and penalties.

-In this article, we answer the 13 most common questions we get about EINs, engaging in a US trade or business (ETOB), and taxes for US entities.
+In this article, we answer the 13 most common questions we get from non-residents about EINs, engaging in a US trade or business (ETOB), and taxes for US entities.

 Please keep in mind that these answers can only provide general information to high-level questions.
 They are not meant to be tax advice for a specific situation.
 US tax law is nuanced, and many factors influence if and how foreign-owned businesses in the US are taxed.